 Some pet sitters provide every other day services, though this is not recommended or provided by most professionals.
 Often low maintenance pets can maintain fine with minimal assistance, but pet sitting professionals can tell you from experience, not always!
 It makes a pet sitter cringe when someone divulges that they leave their pet for days with plenty of food and water.
 We cringe because we know what can happen to a pet left unattended.
 We understand the need to save money, but this could be a costly decision.
 Members have expressed the following concerns with every other day services:

 • Pets can get their claws stuck in the carpet.
 If they can free themselves, broken claws can bleed and be painful

-• Pets can accidentally lock themselves in rooms
+• Pets can accidently lock themselves in rooms

 • Several illnesses can be life threatening, needing veterinary intervention immediately